Progetto-ItaCa/pssl111/src/index.typ

   #link("https://sites.google.com/view/pssl-107-athens?pli=1/")[Athens].
 ]

-== Registration
+// == Registration

-To register for PSSL 111, please fill out the following #highlight[#link("https://forms.gle/xW1DXcghoG7etdAT8")[registration form].]
+// To register for PSSL 111, please fill out the following #highlight[#link("https://forms.gle/xW1DXcghoG7etdAT8")[registration form].]
-There are no registration fees, but we kindly ask that you complete the registration form by August 28th at the latest.
+// There are no registration fees, but we kindly ask that you complete the registration form by August 28th at the latest.

-When registering, you'll be given the option to submit a talk proposal.
+// When registering, you'll be given the option to submit a talk proposal.
-We seek proposals for contributed talks on all aspects of category theory and its applications.
+// We seek proposals for contributed talks on all aspects of category theory and its applications.
-Talks about work in progress are also warmly welcomed.
+// Talks about work in progress are also warmly welcomed.
-We especially encourage PhD students and young researchers to submit their work.
+// We especially encourage PhD students and young researchers to submit their work.

 == Local organizers

 - #link("https://matteocapucci.wordpress.com")[Matteo Capucci] (Independent), email: #link("mailto:matteo.capucci@gmail.com")[matteo.capucci\@gmail.com]
 - #link("https://vikraman.org")[Vikraman Choudhury] (Università di Bologna), email: #link("mailto:vikraman.choudhury@unibo.it")[vikraman.choudhury\@unibo.it]
-Please feel free to contact us if you have questions or suggestions.
+//Please feel free to contact us if you have questions or suggestions.